Dr. Rick Bright tells lawmakers US lacks coronavirus vaccine plan

 Eager to restart the U.S. economy, Trump has been urging states to lift restrictions, and many governors are doing so gradually, though consumers remain leery of going back to restaurants, social events and sporting competitions.

-Bright, who has a doctoral degree in immunology, outlined a path forward that would be based on science, even as researchers work to develop better treatments and an effective vaccine.
+Bright, who has a doctoral degree in immunology, said the nation's path forward should be based on science.
 The steps include:

 - Establishing a national testing strategy.
 The White House has urged states to take the lead on testing, even as the federal government pushes to make more tests and better ones widely available.
 Trump says the U.S. has "prevailed" on testing through this strategy, but in Congress Democrats are demanding a federal framework to encompass the whole nation.

-- Doubling down on educating the public about basic safety measures such as frequent hand-washing and wearing masks in public places as guidelines indicate.
+- Doubling down on educating the public about basic safety measures such as frequent hand-washing and wearing masks in public places.
 "Frankly, our leaders must lead by modeling the behavior," said Bright, in a not-too-subtle reference to a president who conspicuously goes maskless.

-- Ramping up production of essential equipment and supplies, from cotton swabs for testing to protective gear for health care workers and essential workers.

 - Setting up a system to fairly distribute equipment and supplies that are scarce and highly sought.
-Eliminating state vs. state competition would increase efficiency and reduce costs, he wrote.
+Eliminating state vs. state competition would increase efficiency and reduce costs.

-As part of his whistleblower complaint, Bright is seeking to be reinstated in his old job.
-HHS, his employer, says it strongly disagrees with his allegations and that it reassigned him to a high-profile position helping to lead the development of new coronavirus tests at the National Institutes of Health.

-BARDA, the agency Bright worked at for 10 years, was created to help the government respond to bioterrorism, infectious diseases and radiological attacks.
-It focuses on developing and procuring counter-measures such as vaccines and treatments.
-Prior to his reassignment Bright had received an "outstanding" performance review.

 Dr. Rick Bright tells lawmakers US lacks coronavirus vaccine plan